VisualComposer/api-docs/docs/editor-api/addFilter.md

   The name of the filter to add the callback to.

 $methodCallback string Required
-  he callback to be run when the filter is applied.
+  The callback to be run when the filter is applied.

 $weight int Optional
   Used to specify the order in which the functions associated with a particular filter are executed.